-Paint a Simple Daisy tutorial that is super fast and easy.
+Paint a Simple Daisy painting lesson that is super fast and easy.

 Pin for Later…

 These make great filler flowers when done with a small brush.
 Add them for a spark of white to a more colorful flower painting.
 The white can make your colorful flowers pop.